19 Things To Do In Blueys Beach (Pacific Palms, Forster NSW)

-Recently we were really lucky to spend a month at Steve’s cousin’s holiday home (you can stay in it here) in Boomerang Beach in NSW.
-If you’re wondering where Boomerang Beach is, it’s next door to Blueys Beach and in the area of Pacific Palms, Myall Lakes and Forster.
+Recently we were really lucky to spend a month at Steve’s cousin’s holiday home next door to Blueys Beach at Boomerang Beach in NSW.

-Blueys Beach feels like you’re a million miles away from the rest of the world and has a distinct paradise feel to it.
-Some have even compared it to Byron Bay vibes from 30 years ago.
+Blueys Beach feels has a distinct paradise feel to it – some have even compared it to Byron Bay vibes from 30 years ago.

 Here’s a map of everything mentioned in this post so you know where to find anywhere that interests you!